 Don’t Use Your Self Doubt As An Excuse

 Your self-doubt is real, and it sucks.
-But don’t use it as an excuse not work hard, not to take risks, not to go after things you want.
+But don’t use it as an excuse not to work hard, not to take risks, not to go after things you want.
 Whether it be in your personal life or your professional life, you need to face your fears and tackle those areas where you’re feeling self-doubt!

 Throughout high school and college, I was always confident in my abilities in school and work but struggled with a lot of self-doubts personally.
 I used it as an excuse not to put myself out there and I think I missed out on a lot of experiences when I was younger because of it.

 Taking a risk and going after something you want can be super scary, but don’t let your self-doubt stop you from doing it.
 Use all the other tips I shared above to squash that self-doubt, or at least quiet it enough that you can ignore it.